 Decisions about whether to remove organs must be made within a very short time after death has occurred.
-Hospital staff are only required to make such enquiries as are reasonable in the circumstances to discover whether a person had expressed a wish to be an organ donor or had objected to organ donation.
-A central donor organ register has been established in Victoria to enable faster checks on whether a person has consented to be a donor.
+Hospital staff are only required to make such enquiries as are reasonable in the circumstances to discover whether a person expressed a wish to be an organ donor or objected to organ donation.
+A central donor organ register has been established in Victoria to enable quicker checks on whether a person has consented to be a donor.

 The most practical way of ensuring that your views about organ donation are made known to hospital staff is to always carry a signed written statement in your wallet indicating whether or not you are prepared to be an organ or tissue donor, or to register with the central register (you can register either your willingness to donate or an objection to being a donor at www.humanservices.gov.au/customer/services/medicare/australian-organ-donor-register.

 Where the deceased person’s views on organ donation are unknown, the hospital should obtain the consent of the person’s senior available next of kin before donation can take place.
 The HTA 1982 lists the next of kin in a specified hierarchy.
 Relatives in the highest category must be approached first and if one of them is willing to make a decision, then that person’s decision will prevail.

 In relation to a deceased child, a parent must be approached first.
 When a parent is not available, a brother or sister who is at least 18 years old can provide consent.
 When neither a parent nor an adult sibling is available, the deceased child’s guardian may give consent.